nihal5617/Android-Study-Jams/README.md

 Story Teller App

 **Problem Statement**
-Alot of people want to read stories this is a small solution that one can read the stories with a titled pic.
+Alot of people want to read stories and store their experience or views on a particular story.

 **Proposed Solution**

-One can read some new exciting stories through this app ,pick some random stories also save their experiences and also can rate us.
+One can *read* some new exciting stories through this app ,pick some *random* stories also *save their experiences* and also can rate us.

 ![Screenshot_1640268410](https://user-images.githubusercontent.com/80695826/147252539-4cf9de5d-bd86-4085-af90-79e820574a51.png)